GiacomoPorpiglia/Mida/README.md

     - We increase R by 1 if the move is quiet

 - Hash table size set to a default value of 64 MB (still have to make it customizable)
+- Optimizations in tt entry's size (previouslt 24 bytes, now 16) and added Aging as overwriting condition.

 # v2.1 Updates
 - Mate distance pruning